View Categories

 • Justices Shelat, J. and Grover, J.:

-• The mandate to build a welfare state contained in the Directive Principles of State Policy.
+• The directive to establish a welfare state is outlined in the Directive Principles of State Policy.

 • Unity and integrity of the nation